Performance Comparison of Joint Delay-Doppler Estimation Algorithms: Estimation Performance Comparison

 \subsection{Comparison for All Bistatic Measurement Angles}

-As the bistatic measurement angle affects both the \gls{los} strength and the absolute Doppler-shifts of the spheres, separating the spheres from the static paths becomes more challenging as this angle approaches~\qty{180}{\degree}. \Cref{fig:4/detection_prob} depicts the dependency of the detection probability and the bistatic measurement angle for \gls{oscfar} (blue), RIMAX (green), and DeepEst (orange).
-The red line visualizes the strength of the \gls{los}, which is inversely proportional to the target detection probability.
+As the bistatic measurement angle affects both the \gls{los} strength and the absolute Doppler-shifts of the spheres, separating the spheres from the static paths becomes more challenging as this angle approaches~\qty{180}{\degree}. \Cref{fig:4/detection_prob} depicts the dependency of the detection probability on the bistatic measurement angle for \gls{oscfar} (blue), RIMAX (green), and DeepEst (orange).
+The red line visualizes the strength of the \gls{los}, which appears inversely proportional to the empirical target detection probability.
 In essence, the figure reveals that all three algorithms share a similar dependency on the bistatic observation angle.
 Backward and forward scattering conditions pose a problem for sphere detections, yielding low probabilities down to~\qty{0}{\percent} for RIMAX.
 Conversely, bistatic scattering scenarios provide a higher number of true detections, with RIMAX being capable of estimating the two targets in more than~\qty{80}{\percent} of cases.
 The poor detection rates of RIMAX in backward and forward scattering are attributable to errors in the measurement hardware, which predominate in the delay-Doppler spectrum for strong \gls{los} scenarios.

-In addition, the availability of ground truth values enables the calculation of \glspl{rmse} for the delay-Doppler estimates. \Cref{fig:4/rmse} depicts the corresponding \glspl{rmse}, with the caveat that only successful sphere detections are included in the error calculation.
+In addition, the availability of ground truth values enables the calculation of \glspl{rmse} utilizing~\eqref{eq:5/rmse}, with the caveat that only successful sphere detections are included in this calculation. \Cref{fig:4/rmse} depicts these delay and Doppler \glspl{rmse}.
 It can be observed that the \glspl{rmse} for the three algorithms under consideration are comparable in both magnitude and progression across the full sweep of the bistatic observation angle.
-This finding aligns with the results presented in \Cref{fig:4/delay_doppler}, which indicate that the estimates closely follow the progression of the delay-Doppler ground truth for most time points.
-Notably, the maximum observed delay and Doppler \glspl{rmse} are~\qty{49}{\percent} and~\qty{36}{\percent} below the selected detection boundary of half the delay and Doppler resolution, demonstrating that this boundary does not limit the estimation accuracy of any of the algorithms.
+This finding aligns with the results presented in \Cref{fig:4/delay_doppler}, which indicate that some estimates closely follow the progression of the delay-Doppler ground truth for most time points.
+However, Figure~\ref{fig:4/rmse} exhibits anomalies when $\delta$ approaches~\qty{180}{\degree}.
+While the \glspl{rmse} of the proposed algorithm and RIMAX continue to decrease, those of DeepEst exhibit a maximum at this angle.
+This effect is caused by the lack of background subtraction in DeepEst.
+Consequently, DeepEst labels a significant number of static paths as sphere reflections.
+These falsely classified paths are farther from the ground truth values, resulting in increased \glspl{rmse}.